One of the most daunting aspects of applying to college is the sheer number of essays you have to (wait, get to!) write.

 Step #1: Collect all your college essay prompts in your Essay Tracker.

 Gather your college essay prompts for all of your colleges.
-Use this Chrome Extension to do that.
+Hop onto the Common App to do that.
 (Be sure to double check the prompts are correct when the Common App is released on August 1st!)

 Paste them into an Essay Tracker, which is basically a simple spreadsheet with all the supplemental essays you’ll need to write.